Alternatives

 - No asset-level checks.
 UptimeRobot sees a 200 OK and reports "up."
 It can't tell you that your JS bundle is broken, your stylesheet is missing, or your CDN is serving stale files.

 - No deploy integration.
 After shipping code, you wait for the next check cycle.
-No way to trigger an instant check from your CI/CD pipeline.
+No way to trigger an instant check from your CI/CD pipeline via deploy hooks.

 - Basic alerting.
 "Your site is down" with no root cause, no fix guidance, and limited routing options.